Use of Cameras in Special Collections

 Permissions: Researchers should be aware that many items in Special Collections are still under copyright.
 Permission to photograph items for personal research purposes does not imply permission to publish.
 Permission to publish, exhibit, perform, broadcast, mount images on the web, or otherwise make the materials available must be applied for separately from any relevant copyright holder.
 For information on using Special Collections materials in publications or on websites, please refer to our Guidelines for Permission to Publish.
 The desk attendant will provide the researcher with an identifying strip that must be included in each photograph taken in the reading room.
 Researchers may photograph only those materials that are currently checked out to them.
 They may not photograph materials checked out to other researchers.

 Equipment: Researchers must provide their own equipment.
-For security and preservation reasons, handheld or flatbed scanners are NOT permitted.
+For security and preservation reasons, tripods and handheld or flatbed scanners are NOT permitted in the reading room.
 No additional lights, including built-in flashes, may be used.
-No tripods may be used.
 Special Collections cannot supply batteries, memory cards, or film.
-Any audio signal emitted by the camera must be turned off.
+Please silence any audio signals emitted by the camera or camera phone.

 Handling Guidelines: All materials must be handled carefully in a manner that will not damage them.
 Materials must be kept in the order in which they appear in folders and/or boxes.
 Nothing may be laid on top of a book, manuscript, or other items except for a book weight provided by the Library for this purpose.
 No part of the camera equipment may touch the materials.
 Researchers should never write on, erase marks from, or otherwise alter a book, document, or other item.
 Books must be photographed on cradles provided by the Library.
 Researchers using manuscript collections or archives should keep items flat on the table while photographing them.
 If the document has a fastener, the researcher should ask the attendant at the reference desk for assistance.
 Researchers may not remove photographs or documents from plastic sleeves, a reproduction must be requested through DSSR.
 For security reasons, researchers must remain behind their tables, facing forward, while making digital images.